 |Environmed Research Links >> Home | Products & Services | Modular Nutrition | Medical Information | Alpha Nutrition Program | Logon | Feedback|

 A series of books present important topics in psychology, neuroscience and philosophy.
-These books form an integrated series, designed for students and the general reader who wants a salient, up to date review of the most important topics for humans studying themselves and others.Topics from books by
+These books form an integrated series, designed for students and the general reader who wants a salient, up to date review of the most important topics for humans studying themselves and others.Printed books and EBook downloads are available from Alpha Online.

 Comparison is one pivotal strategy for evaluating and expressing what is going on out there.
 You could argue that the basis of cognition is comparison.
 Analogy is a fundamental process of reasoning.
 The association of a known entity with an unknown simplifies the cognitive task of evaluating an ever-changing field of experience.
 Recognition consists of comparing a new object or event with remembered objects and events.
 Comparisons are made quickly without conscious awareness by feature detectors in various parts of the brain.